 To wear sunscreen or not to wear sunscreen?
 This is the question.

-If you don’t, you’ll end up with deep wrinkles and unsightly dark spots.
-You’ll look older before your time and, if you’re really unlucky, get cancer, too.
+If you don’t wear it, you’ll end up with deep wrinkles and dark spots.
+You’ll look older before your time.
+You may even get cancer.

 Getting enough vitamin D without exposing your skin to the sun unnecessarily is a tough balancing act.
 Worse, there are no clear guidelines for how to do it well.